 DERCAR licenses the designer workstation, not only a specific application.
 Illustrator and CorelDRAW can use one entitlement on one physical computer within the issued license.

-After activation, Solo is designed for local work.
-Band uses online activation and seat registration, but production work after authorization should not depend on constant server access.
+No. After offline activation, Solo is designed for local work.
+Band uses online activation and workstation registration once, but production work after approval runs offline.

 A Transfer Key is used to move a Band seat to a new workstation or restore the correct binding.
 It is a separate mode in license settings.

+Create a license request directly in the plugin panel.
+Follow the instructions.
 Contact DERCAR at dercar@ya.com.
-For dealer, NFR, Orchestra and Maestro terms, describe your equipment, production scenario and number of workstations.
+For dealer, NFR, Orchestra and Maestro terms, describe the equipment, production scenario and number of workstations right away.

 Designer creates the technical FC layer from selected contours, sets Barcode/mark stroke parameters and generates the ID job.
 Marks, Barcode and an ID text block appear in the layout.